Carl H. Pforzheimer, Jr., Research Grants

 • A one-page bibliography of existing publications that treat the topic

 • Two letters of reference from people who know your work well and who can speak to how your project will contribute to the field as a whole.
-These letters should be sent directly by your referees to the Chair(s) of the Grants Committee before the application deadline.
-Email is preferred.
-The Chair for the 2025 year is Prof. Brian Rejack [brejack at ilstu.edu].
+These letters should be sent directly by your referees to the Chair(s) of the Grants Committee at KSAA.Pforzheimer@gmail.com before the application deadline.
+The Chair for the 2027 year is Prof. Olivia Loksing Moy.

 Please email your completed application as a single PDF to KSAA.Pforzheimer@gmail.com.